ggthedev/resflash/README.md

 - The less secure, trusted LAN-only way:
   1. On the system to be upgraded, run as **root**: `nc -l 1234 | /resflash/upgrade.sh`
   2. On the build system, run: `nc -N 10.0.x.y 1234 < resflash-amd64-com0-115200-20150720_0257.fs`
-  3. Review the output on the upgraded system and reboot.
+  3. Review the output, confirm the filesystem checksum, and reboot.
 - The more secure, requiring root ssh login way:
-  1. On the build system, connect to the system to be upgraded: `ssh root@10.0.x.y /resflash/upgrade.sh < resflash-amd64-com0-115200-20150720_0257.fs`
+  1. On the build system, connect to the system to be upgraded: `ssh -C root@10.0.x.y /resflash/upgrade.sh < resflash-amd64-com0-115200-20150720_0257.fs`
-  2. Review the output on the upgraded system and reboot.
+  2. Review the output, confirm the filesystem checksum, and reboot.

 Sample output: